 - Inspect the thermal paste and replace it if necessary.

-While custom liquid cooling is expensive, any hardcore gamer or crypto miner would get their money’s worth from these unique cooling systems.
+While custom liquid cooling is expensive, any hardcore gamer or crypto miner would benefit from these unique cooling systems.

 As long as you choose the correct specs for your PC, I have no doubt you’ll enjoy your new custom cooling setup.